ppingzhang/SCMC/README.md

 python test_bird.py --checkpoint=bsds500_pascal_model.pth --save-dir=../../results/layer2/RCF_train/ --dataset=../../dataset/CUB_200_2011/train_image_resize/
 ```

-Then, we need to generate the RCF edges of the testing data for evalution.
+Then, we need to generate the RCF edges of the testing data for evaluation.
 ```bash
 python test_bird.py --checkpoint=bsds500_pascal_model.pth --save-dir=../../results/layer2/RCF_test/ --dataset=../../dataset/CUB_200_2011/test_image_resize/
 ```
+**Please note that we need to perform the operation to reverse RCF edges (255-RCF edges).
+The correct edge map for our model can be found in Figure 1 of the paper.**
 Then, we use [VTM](https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM/-/tree/VTM-15.2) to compress the structure maps.

 ### 2.2 Compress the RCF structure maps